 Addressing just one skin need over the other doesn’t lead to the healthiest outcome.
 Why?
 Because if you only hydrate your skin, it may be plumped with water but it will lose that added moisture quickly — which could be what’s leading to a flaking, rough, or scaly texture.
 If you only moisturize your skin (meaning you’re slathering on a thick lotion or oil and nothing else), the underlying skin will lack hydration and look dull and feel tight… despite that slicked-on layer.

 In the end, yes, you should use hydrators and moisturizers in tandem.
 Sounds pricey, but it’s not necessary, because you don’t necessarily have to purchase two separate products.
 These days, many manufacturers combine the two functions into one skin-quenching formula.
+That’s true of the Hyaluronic Acid Serum from SLMD Skincare.
+Hyaluronic Acid acts as the hydrator, and squalane is the natural moisturizer that seals in all that hydration goodness.

 However, if you suffer from extremely dry skin or live in an arid climate, you may want to layer on a separate moisturizer to achieve maximum benefits.
 Just know that your hydrator should be applied first, followed by your moisturizer to ensure the hydrator’s skin plumping moisture doesn’t escape back into the ether.